Qazeer/artefacts.help/pages/windows/registry_wordwheelquery.md

 ### Information of interest

-Each term / keywords entered is stored in a dedicated value under the `Explorer\WordWheelQuery` key (as a unicode string).
+Each term/keywords entered is stored in a dedicated value under the `Explorer\WordWheelQuery` key (as a unicode string).

 The values are ordered in temporal order, in a `Most recently used (MRU)` list,